-I did ask why they bark so much when he stops and he explained that they just want to go, go, go, all the time and stopping gives them a break, otherwise they won’t stop and will exhaust themselves out.
+I did ask why they bark so much when he stops and he explained that they just want to go, go, go, all the time, and stopping gives them a break.
+If they don’t have a break they will exhaust themselves out.
 Whether you are with family or a group of friends, dog sledding is something for everyone to enjoy.

 - From – Late Dec to End of March, every Monday, Tuesday, Wednesday and Thursday.